Pendulum (2014 film): Soundtrack

 The Music of the film is composed by debutant music director Mainak Nag Chowdhury.
 The sound design is done by Sukanta Majumder.
 Out of five original songs, Chandril Bhattacharya and Anindya Chatterjee who won National Film Award for best lyrics have penned two.
 Ghosal has written the other three songs.
 The soundtrack was released by Cozum Analytics.
 The full music album was released in 2014.

 Reception

 The film was released on 7 March 2014 in India and received positive critical reviews."The use of music in Pendulum is very intelligent, it creeps up on your senses.
 The music has come together very seamlessly, never intruding in the mood of the scenes," says Filmmaker Srijit Mukherji in an interview to The Telegraph.
-The film bagged three awards in the 4th Mirchi Music Awards Bangla.